 20 November 2007 (updated 23 November 2021)

 I recently responded to a Mormon blogger, Jettboy, who expressed concerns with Mormon Transhumanism.
 I’m going to post my response here, too, for additional readers.

 Jettboy, I’m happy that you consider the intent of the Mormon Transhumanist Association to be noble, even though you have concerns with its theological grounds.
-I’ll try to address the concerns you’ve mentioned here, and hope you’ll express any others you may have, or that may arise from my response, so that we will improve understanding.
+I’ll try to address the concerns you’ve mentioned here.
+And hope you’ll express any others you may have, or that may arise from my response, so that we will improve understanding.

 I agree, as you’ve stated, that faith in Christ is essential to the Mormon understanding of salvation.
-You rightly point out that Christ is at the center of the teachings of the Book of Mormon, and emphasis on Christ has redoubled in modern teachings of the LDS Church.
+You rightly point out that Christ is at the center of the teachings of the Book of Mormon.
+And emphasis on Christ has redoubled in modern teachings of the LDS Church.

 For members of the Mormon Transhumanist Association, faith in Christ moves us to clothe the naked, feed the hungry, share the Gospel, and engage in good causes without being commanded.
-It also moves us to seek to leverage all the means, including modern science and technology, with which God has inspired and endowed us to forward his work and glory.
+It also moves us to seek to leverage all the means, including modern science and technology, with which God has inspired and endowed us to forward the divine work and glory.

 You point out, accurately, that the scriptures don’t mention modern technology when addressing topics such as transfiguration and resurrection.
 Instead, the scriptures generally address such topics in simple and almost magical terms.
 I value such passages of scripture for many reasons, not the least of which is their ability to inspire us and provide hope.